Love for Sale (Bilal album): Background

 Bilal started his music career in 1999 while attending the New School for Jazz and Contemporary Music in New York City, where he studied jazz singing and practiced writing original songs.
 With his classmate and friend Robert Glasper, he frequented local music clubs such as the Wetlands Preserve, where he met members of the Soulquarians, a rotating collective of experimental black music artists who often collaborated on each other's recordings.
 A demo recorded with the musician Aaron Comess, who Bilal met at a jam session set up by New School professors, earned the singer a recording contract from Interscope Records and encouraged his exit from the school to concentrate on music professionally, including the projects of the Soulquarians.

-Bilal's tenure at Interscope was marked by conflict, beginning when the record label disapproved of the alternative rock-style demos he recorded for his prospective debut album and pressured him into working with more high-profile producers.
-Featuring contributions from the Soulquarians, the resulting album 1st Born Second was released in 2001 to modest sales but critical acclaim as a pivotal release in neo soul, earning Bilal comparisons to the genre's contemporary D'Angelo.
+Bilal's tenure at Interscope was marked by conflict, beginning when the record label disapproved of the alternative rock-style demos he recorded for his prospective debut album.
+With contributions from the Soulquarians amid pressure from Interscope for more high-profile producers, 1st Born Second was released in 2001 to modest sales but critical acclaim.
+It was recognized as a pivotal release in neo soul and earned Bilal comparisons to D'Angelo, his contemporary in the genre.

 However, Bilal felt uncomfortable with the media's neo-soul categorizations, finding the term restrictive of black musicians.
 He did not want to be labeled as "the soul guy", according to Glasper, who went on to play piano in his band.
 As the singer explains, "I was trying to come from a jazz perspective.
 I was trying to write open-ended kind of tunes that could go in a lot of different directions live."
 Bilal's concerts featured a backing band and dynamic that departed from contemporary R&B conventions and helped expand his fanbase, although Interscope wanted higher album sales from the singer.